Kota Kinabalu International Airport: Terminal 1

 The Departure Hall column head design is inspired by the 'Wakid' basket design.
 A 'Wakid' is, in Sabahan tradition, a symbol of preparing for a meaningful journey.
 Some ethnic patterns of the Rungus and Bajau ethnic groups are also incorporated into the design of the floor tiles.

 The first flight to depart at the new wing was MH2637 to Kuala Lumpur at 06:50 while the last flight at the old wing was at 00:25.
 Malaysia Airlines is the main operating airline in this terminal.

+Generally, flights operating into and out of KKIA Terminal 1 are serviced by narrow-body aircraft.
+However, during peak travel periods, airlines such as Malaysia Airlines, AirAsia, Batik Air Malaysia and Jin Air will upgrade their equipment to wide-body aircraft such as the Airbus A330-300 and Boeing 777-200LR.